Davic15/React-The-Complete-Guide/Section 11 - Advance Handling side effect using reducers and using the context API/Notes.md

     - Managing more complex state with reducers.
     - Managing app-wide or component-wide state with context.

-## What are side effects and introducion useEffect.
+## What are side effects and introducting useEffect.

     - Main Job: Render UI and React to user input.
-        - Evaluate and Render JSX, manage state and props, reevalue components.
+        - Evaluate and Render JSX, manage state and props, re-evalue components.
+        - React to user events.
     - Side Effects: anything else
         - Store data in browser storage, send http requests to backend servers, timers.
         - These are out of the normal component function.